 What is the Future of Website Design?

 Without a doubt, the future of web design will evolve with more & more engaging and interacting content digitally.
 To add, these new trends may update websites to better connect with online users while enhancing website quality aesthetically.
-Moreover, website designs may include optimizing web elements and features to better engage and interact with end-users.
+Moreover, website design may include optimizing web elements and features to better engage and interact with end-users.

 AI, Chatbots, and Automation